 It is a very important message and one that many locals are glad has finally been addressed by someone of Banksy’s reach and influence.
 In fact, Banksy’s mural in Cromer even won the ‘Moment of the Year‘ award in North Norfolk!

 Preservation: When the artwork first appeared, North Norfolk District Council said that they would leave it for everyone to enjoy until it naturally washed away.
 However, after Banksy claimed responsibility for the piece, the council varnished it to ensure it survives as long as possible.
+There have been some attempts to vandalise this mural but the protective cover has largely done its job.
+Despite this, the mural is now showing signs of wear and the sign has been changed to read “!!!”.

 How to get there: Cromer is easy to reach by train or bus.
 There is a direct rail connection to Norwich and various other towns in the region.
 To find this Banksy mural, walk along the east promenade and look for the sea wall closest to the beach huts.